The Great Repression

 “The gap between what your money earns and what your life costs is not a market outcome.
 It is government policy.
 And you are paying for it whether you know it or not.”

 The math is not complicated.
-Economists call it the Fisher Equation.
-It’s the basic formula for calculating what your money is actually earning in real terms:
+Economists call it the Fisher Equation:

 THE FISHER EQUATION